grain-lang/grain/README.md

 ## Contributing

 There are tons of ways to contribute to Grain.
-Check out our [contributing guide](https://github.com/grain-lang/grain/blob/master/CONTRIBUTING.md) for more info and instructions on how to join our community Discord.
+Check out our [contributing guide](https://github.com/grain-lang/grain/blob/master/CONTRIBUTING.md) for more info and come [chat with us on Discord](https://discord.gg/7U3newJ)!
 All contributors are held to our [contributor code of conduct](https://github.com/grain-lang/grain/blob/master/CODE_OF_CONDUCT.md).

 ## Building